Environmental guidance for your business in Northern Ireland & Scotland

 If you carry out aerial spraying you must make sure that:

-CRD: Aerial spraying permitting arramgements
+HSE: Aerial spraying permitting arrangements

 You must have approval from your environmental regulator before using herbicides on aquatic weeds or weeds on the banks of watercourses such as rivers, ditches or lochs/loughs.